DimitryGonzales/dotfiles/.github/README.md

 ## 🖼️ Examples

+> [!NOTE]
-> ℹ️ These screenshots do not showcase all features or configurations.
+> These screenshots do not showcase all features or configurations.

 ### 🧼 Blur